leonhma/lemon-markets/README.md

 # Welcome

 This is the official lemon.markets SDK.
-With this SDK you can do everything which is possible on the lemon.markets in an easier way, e.g.
+With this SDK you can do everything which is possible on the lemon.markets API in an easier way, e.g.
 - create, list and retrieve orders or transactions
 - list your portfolio
 - retrieve account details, current cash etc.